adaa-polsl/RuleKit/README.md

 ## 4.1.
 Rule quality

 An important factor determining performance and comprehensibility of the resulting model is a selection of a rule quality measure.
 RuleKit provides user with a number of state-of-art measures calculated on the basis of the confusion matrix.
-The matrix consists of the number of positive and negative examples in the entire training set (*P* and *N*) and the number of positive and negative examples covered by the rule (*p* and *n*).
+Additionally, there is a possibility to define own measures.
+The confusion matrix consists of the number of positive and negative examples in the entire training set (*P* and *N*) and the number of positive and negative examples covered by the rule (*p* and *n*).
 The measures based on the confusion matrix can be used for classification and regression problems (note, that for the former *P* and *N* are fixed for each analyzed class, while for the latter *P* and *N* are determined for every rule on the basis of covered examples).
-In the case of survivall problems, log-rank statistics is always used for determining rules quality (for simplicity, all examples are assumed positive, thus *N* and *n* equal to 0).
-Below one can find all available measures together with formulas.
+In the case of survival problems, log-rank statistics is always used for determining rules quality (for simplicity, all examples are assumed positive, thus *N* and *n* equal to 0).
+Below one can find all built-in measures together with formulas.

 | Quality measure 			| Formula |
 | :--- 						| :--- |